IMG_5420.JPG

 In 2018, I became a member of the American Institute of Certified Planners (AICP), and am a member of the American Planning Association (APA).

-I serve on a number of committees and boards, including:
+I have served on a number of committees and boards, including:

 Matt2crop.jpg

-Occasionally, someone will ask me to speak about my experiences, the future of transit, or how our transit networks truly function.
+Even more occasionally, someone will ask me to speak about my experiences, the future of transit, or how our transit networks truly function.
+One favorite was: November 8, 2018, Cambridge, MA: Civic Series Why Aren’t We Moving?
+An Inside Look at the MBTA - Event Description - Event Summary - Coverage in the Suffolk Journal

 Arup

-While at Arup, I've been involved in a number of projects, including:
+While at Arup, I was involved in or managed a number of public projects across a wide variety of topics, including:

 Massachusetts Bay Transportation Authority (MBTA)